Water is a renewable resource, thanks to the natural process of evaporation and precipitation.

 Renewable resources are those that can be refilled naturally over time.
 They include resources such as sunlight, wind, and certain types of biomass.

-These resources can be used repeatedly without running out.
-The main factor is that they are naturally restored faster than they are consumed.
+These resources are reusable and cannot run out.
+The key reason is that they are restored naturally faster than they are used up.

 Water cycle and how it contributes to water's renewability